• Skip to main content

 • Valentine’s Day Mini Brownie Bites

-These mini brownie bites are just a bite-size of chocolatey goodness to satisfy that craving.
+These mini brownie bites are just a bite-sized portion of chocolatey goodness to satisfy that craving.
 They will look fancy on your dessert table or at a birthday party event.
-Just change up the sprinkles and you can use them year round.
+Just change up the sprinkles, and you can use them year-round.

-They are just a small bite-size treat.
-You can change this recipe with different food colors and sprinkles to work for Easter, Thanksgiving, 4th of July, Mother’s Day, and Christmas.
+They are just a small, bite-sized treat.
+You can adapt this recipe to suit various occasions, such as Easter, Thanksgiving, the 4th of July, Mother’s Day, and Christmas, by using different food colors and sprinkles.

 Mini Brownie Bites Ingredients